twosigma/marbles/docs/maintaining.rst

 development dependency, and will update :file:`Pipfile.lock` with the exact version you installed.
 If this dependency is needed for something you added to marbles, you should include the changes to both :file:`Pipfile` and :file:`Pipfile.lock` in your pull request.
+Otherwise, please don't include the changes to :file:`Pipfile` and :file:`Pipfile.lock` in your pull request.

 Linting